Graduate Grading System

 Course and Research Grades

-All candidates for graduate degrees must maintain a cumulative grade point average of at least 3.0 in all courses taken after acceptance into a degree program.
+All candidates for graduate degrees must maintain a cumulative grade point average of at least 3.0 in all courses taken at Mines and listed on the graduate transcript.
 This includes both graduate and undergraduate courses.
 Any grade lower than “C-” is not acceptable for credit toward graduate degree requirements.

 For research credits, students receive either an “In Progress-Satisfactory” or an “In Progress-Unsatisfactory” grade based on their faculty advisor’s evaluation of their work.
 Research grades do not enter into the calculation of the student’s grade point average.

 Students who fail to maintain a grade point average of at least 3.0, or who receive an In Progress-Unsatisfactory research grade are placed on academic probation by the Graduate Dean and may be subject to dismissal as defined by the Unsatisfactory Academic Performance section of this Catalog.

 After completion of final grading for a term, grade changes can be processed for grade improvements only.
 Grade changes for any student can be accepted up to six weeks after a student's graduation date.
 With the exception of punitive disciplinary actions, diminution of a grade is not allowed without approval of the Provost.

 Mines faculty have the responsibility, and sole authority for, assigning grades.
 As instructors, this responsibility includes clearly stating the instructional objectives of a course, defining how grades will be assigned in a way that is consistent with these objectives, and then assigning grades.
 It is the student’s responsibility to understand the grading criteria and then maintain the standards of academic performance established for each course in which he or she is enrolled.